 Regular Vehicle and Equipment Maintenance and Training

 There are many different types of vehicles and large equipment that are used in road works, such as hydraulic excavators, backhoe loaders, ride on roller/compactors and much more.
 Working with these types of large equipment brings its own risks.
 It is crucial to ensure that all employees working on these vehicles and machines are fully trained and certified to operate them.
+Read our post on vehicle operator safety for more information.

 Also, it is important for this equipment to be tested regularly and maintained to a high standard.
 A malfunction due to wear and tear on the equipment can be very dangerous and can result in a serious injury or accident.
 Make a schedule for maintaining your equipment and make sure that it is followed correctly; making a written record of any maintenance that is performed on the equipment which is signed off by the person carrying out the maintenance.